Secure CheckoutPersonal information is secured with SSL technology.

 This book provides a thorough background on texture analysis for graduate students and biomedical engineers from both industry and academia who have basic image processing knowledge.
 Medical doctors and biologists with no background in image processing will also find available methods and software tools for analyzing textures in medical images.

 - Defines biomedical texture precisely and describe how it is different from general texture information considered in computer vision

-- Define the general problem to translate 2D and 3D texture patterns from biomedical images to visually and biologically relevant measurements
+- Defines the general problem to translate 2D and 3D texture patterns from biomedical images to visually and biologically relevant measurements

 - Describes, using intuitive concepts, how the most popular biomedical texture analysis approaches (e.g., gray-level matrices, fractals, wavelets, deep convolutional neural networks) work, what they have in common, and how they are different

 - Identifies the strengths, weaknesses, and current challenges of existing methods including both handcrafted and learned representations, as well as deep learning.
 The goal is to establish foundations for building the next generation of biomedical texture operators

 - Showcases applications where biomedical texture analysis has succeeded and failed

 - Provides details on existing, freely available texture analysis software, helping experts in medicine or biology develop and test precise research hypothesis

 Biomedical engineers, medical imaging scientists, Radiologists and clinicians